skalarproduktraum/phd-thesis/chapters/xr.md

 > "_Virtual Reality_ is the computer-generated simulation of a three-dimensional image or environment that can be interacted with in a seemingly real or physical way by a person using special electronic equipment, such as a helmet with a screen inside or gloves fitted with sensors." —  _Oxford Dictionary of English_

 With the term _Virtual Reality_ we describe environments that simulate parts of the real-world experience of human beings, such as the visual surroundings, auditory perception, and sometimes even proprioception[^ProprioNote] in an interactive, computer-generated three-dimensional environment.
-The world exterior to the simulated environment plays no role here, such that the user can become shut off — or immersed — from his real surroundings, if the presentation is convincing enough.
+The world exterior to the simulated environment plays no role here, such that the user can become shut off from his real surroundings and fully immersed in the simulation, if it is convincing enough.

 [^ProprioNote]: Proprioception is the sense of relative motion and positioning of one's own body and/or its parts.

 If the surroundings of the user are actually visible, e.g. via a set of glasses that are transparent and show the outside environment (or show them via cameras) and overlay information on top of it that extend or augment the capabilities or information content of the environment, we speak of _augmented reality_.

-In the case of a mix of both, where there is a direct connection or overlap between the virtual, simulated world, and the real world, the setting is termed _mixed reality_. _Mixed reality_ might take place anywhere in the _virtuality continuum_, except the extremal points of fully real environments, or fully virtual environments[@Milgram:1995cl].
+In the case of a mix of both, where there is a direct connection or overlap between the virtual, simulated world, and the real world, the setting is termed _mixed reality_. _Mixed reality_ might take place anywhere in the _virtuality continuum_, except the extremal points of fully real environments, or fully virtual environments, while _cross reality_ encompasses the full spectrum [@Milgram:1995cl].

-![\label{fig:virtuality}Virtuality continuum according to [@Milgram:1995cl], where mixed reality encompasses all settings that are not the extremal points.](figures/virtuality_continuum.pdf)
+![\label{fig:virtuality}Virtuality continuum according to [@Milgram:1995cl], where mixed reality encompasses all settings that are not the extremal points, and cross reality encloses the extremal points as well.](figures/virtuality_continuum.pdf)

 ## Historic Perspective — 1800s to 1990s